DanielTellier/DanielTellier.github.io/posts/vim_multi_line_search_2.md

-# Blog 2: Custom Multiline Search in Vim
+# Post 2: Custom Multiline Search in Vim

 ## Objective
 Figure out how to multiline search a code base in a fast manor and avoid \